 The project is in a dense urban environment with heavy vehicular, bicycle, and pedestrian usage.
 Impacts to traffic must be minimized during construction and efficient movement through and around construction zones must be maintained throughout construction.
 Extensive coordination with Caltrans, UPRR, and local cities will be required.
 Detours allow for the most expeditious approach to completing the construction; however, they can cause public relation concerns with local communities.
 Detours require current studies to determine traffic volumes and movements that will be affected.
 Signal timing for proposed detour routes will need to be evaluated.
-Signal phasing at intersections along the detour routes will need to be adjusted to accommodate the new traffic volumes.
-Durations of detours must be held to a minimum to avoid prolonged disruptions to the traveling public.
+Signal phasing at intersections along the detours must be held to a minimum to avoid prolonged disruptions to the traveling public.